Cindy leant her weight to push open the heavy glass door that bore the words “Jessica Mulgrave, Solicitor” in gold plate at eye height.

 He seated Jessica on a cushioned wall seat.
 A small table light showed her the location but nothing else of the menu.

-“Pablo, you are a magician.
+“Paulo, you are a magician.
 I had thought of nothing and now I crave a negroni,” said Jessica.

-Pablo’s eyebrows leapt as he smiled again.
+Paulo’s eyebrows leapt as he smiled again.
 “I would drink with you and put all sorts of ideas into your head, but alas, I play the wrong team, and I have a business to run.”

 “Surely there is a queue outside your door?”